 The city's Street Maintenance crews are trained Snow Warriors who are assigned winter shifts from late November through March to staff winter weather events as needed 24 hours a day, seven days a week.
-If warranted by a winter weather event, the Department of Public Service will request assistance from trained staff in other city departments to service roadways.
+If warranted by the size of a winter weather event, the Department of Public Service will request assistance from trained staff in other city departments to service roadways.

-In addition, the pilot program's trained auxiliary city staff will be called in to assist in servicing Residential routes when snowfall amounts warrant.
-A spotter at each outpost travels roadways in their area to monitor conditions.
+In addition, our trained auxiliary city staff will be called in to assist in servicing Residential routes when snowfall amounts warrant.
+A trained snow spotter at each outpost travels roadways in their area to monitor conditions.

-The city's snow operations team participates in extensive classroom and hands-on training annually about our snow and ice control fleet and equipment, and the materials and weather forecasting system we use on roadways.
+The city's snow operations team participates in extensive classroom and hands-on training annually.
+The training covers the operation of our snow and ice control fleet and equipment, use of deicing materials and weather forecasting systems we use on roadways.